la3rence/websocket-cluster/README-en.md

 ```

 For the record, the Docker-desktop client for macOS provides the `docker.for.mac.host.internal` hostname for accessing
 the host in the container of docker.
-I also and this domain to my `/etc/hosts` and point it to the localhost address.
+I also add this domain to my `/etc/hosts` and point it to the localhost address.
 So
 I use this address in `application.yml` to set up configuration for the redis, the rabbitmq and the nacos servers(they
 are all deployed in the container).
 You can change this address if you deploy on your machine or other linux servers.
 BTW, the Makefile is only for self usage, which makes me build and restart the service faster during the development
 phase because I didn't prepare a CI/CD pipeline for this project.
+Please use it as needed.

 ## Front-end

 Check out [this react app](https://github.com/Lonor/websocket-cluster-front).
 It looks like:

 ![Demo](./demo.gif)

 ## Contribution